riot-ci/RIOT/tests/gnrc_tcp/README.md

     by the peer, a call to gnrc_tcp_recv must return directly with all currently received data or zero if there is no data.
 The function must return immediatly dispite any given timeout.

+7) 07-endpoint_construction.py
+    This test ensures the correctness of the endpoint construction.

 Setup
 ==========
 The test requires a tap-device setup.
 This can be achieved by running 'dist/tools/tapsetup/tapsetup'